epsitec-sa/electrum-compiler/README.md

 ```

 ## Build Electrum-enabled React component

+To build an Electrum-enabled React component, use:

+* `build(name, input)` &rarr; produces a component description; the name of the
+  compoment will be `name` and its source code defined by `input`, which must
+  be a source containing a class definition.
+* `build(name, input, locals)` &rarr; same as above, but inject the key/value
+  pairs found in `locals` into the compilation context.

 ```javascript
 let input = 'class extends React.Component { render() { return <div>Hi.</div>; } }';